fsi-open/admin-security-bundle/UPGRADE-2.0.md

 Since the login form now uses the `security` domain instead of `FSiAdminSecurity`, you will have to move any custom login form error messages there.

+## Implement UserRepositoryInterface in user repository (always)

+To prevent an exception being thrown during container compilation, your user model class (defined in `admin_security_user` parameter) needs to have a repository implementing the `FSi\Bundle\AdminSecurityBundle\Security\User\UserRepositoryInterface`.
+You will either need to create a new class and have it implement the interface or add it to your existing repository class.